CMeeg/next-azure/README.md

   * `next-app-env-vars-prod`
     * `WebAppSwapSlotName` = `prodswap` (or feel free to name it what you like!)

+#### Add Approvals and Checks to an Environment

+Environments are used to track deployments in Azure DevOps and to allow for Approvals and Checks to be put in place (if desired), which requires one or more reviewers to Approve or Reject a deployment before it can run the deployment.
+An email notification is sent to all reviewers when there is a deployment to review.

+To add Approvals and Checks to an Environment:

+* Go to Pipelines > Environments
+* Edit the Environment you want to add Approvals and Checks to
+  * Click More actions > Approvals and checks
+  * Click Add
+    * Select Approvals, click Next
+    * Add Approvers e.g. yourself
+    * Set other options as you want
+    * Click Create

+> Approvals and checks is optional, but useful if you want to check the output of the "build" Pipeline stages before proceeding with the "deploy" stages - outputs from the build stages are available as Pipeline artifacts that can be downloaded and inspected before making a decision to proceed with the deploy stages.

 ### Add custom domain name and SSL

 Azure App Services come with a default `{app-service-name}.azurewebsites.net` domain and SSL included.
 This is great for getting started, but you will more than likely want to add your own domain to your app with SSL when it's time to go to production (though custom domains and SSL are equally supported on deployment slots also).